 Why Divers Love Molokini

 Pro divers find Molokini irresistible.
-While the beginners or amateurs prefer to remain within the crater while diving or snorkeling, the experienced tourists go beyond in search of exclusive marine creatures.
+While beginners or amateurs prefer to remain within the crater while diving or snorkeling, experienced tourists go beyond in search of exclusive marine creatures.

 Turtle Town Maui